25% OFF On Grammarly Premium

 Is plagiarism illegal?
 This is one of the common questions and a lingering fear among writers.
 Even though we never mean to copy and claim someone else’s work as our own, plagiarism can occur unintentionally.

-Here is a detailed guide that answers if plagiarism is illegal and sheds light on different types of plagiarism and their consequences.
+Here is a detailed guide that answers whether plagiarism is illegal and explains different types of plagiarism and their consequences.

 Keep reading for more!